What should you do first after buying vacant land for a cottage? Here’s how we got started setting up and building our vacation property.

 It’s really hard to know how to approach a piece of vacant land.
-While you may know the size of your property, how it fronts the road and what the basic land features are, it’s really hard to have an actual understanding of what that means.
+While you may know the size of your property, and how it fronts the road, it’s difficult to figure out what you need to do before you can build a cottage.

 Here is how we approached our piece of property.